anna-2302/figma_ai_anime_page/README.md

-  # Create Anime Landing Page
+  # 2025 Best Anime

-  This is a code bundle for Create Anime Landing Page.
-The original project is available at https://www.figma.com/design/vsIw8yjnQcf3HMNchh42aB/Create-Anime-Landing-Page.
+This is a Figma AI + Cursor AI generated page about top 2025 anime.

   ## Running the code